 The Airmen's Stories - Sgt.
 A Campbell

-Alan Campbell was born in Nelson, Lancashire on 23rd January 1920 and was taken to New Zealand as a baby.
+Alan Campbell was born in Nelson, Lancashire on 23rd January 1920, the son of John and Mary Hannah Campbell.
+He was taken to New Zealand as a baby.

 After completing a gunnery course at the Air Observers School Ohakea he left for the UK at the end of March 1940 in the SS Akaroa, arriving on 9th May.

 Campbell was posted to 264 Squadron at Duxford, and in the course of continuing his training he flew two operational sorties as an LAC and without his Air Gunners badge.
 He was posted to 5 OTU Aston Down on 27th July where he qualified and received his brevet.
 After rejoining 264 Squadron on 17th September he was promoted to Sergeant.